2006 Slovak Air Force Antonov An-24 crash: Emergency response

 Emergency workers who arrived at the scene were tasked not only with looking for survivors, but also with putting out the fire at the crash site.
 Hungarian authorities reported that the heavily wooded and steep terrain, as well as the low temperatures, contributed to the destruction and hampered rescue efforts.
 It was also reported that helicopters were unable to land at the crash site.
 Access was also made difficult because the road leading to the site was covered in snow.

-Michaela Farkasova, the wife of the sole surviving passenger, reported that she received a cellular telephone call from her husband, Martin Farkaš.
-She said that she received the call around 19:30 CET (18:30 GMT).
-She is quoted as saying that her husband told her that his plane had crashed in a forest.
+Michaela Farkasova, the wife of the sole surviving passenger, reported that she received a cellular telephone call from her husband, Martin Farkaš, around 19:30 CET (18:30 GMT).
+She is quoted as saying that her husband had told her that his plane had crashed in a forest.
 Shortly before the line went dead, he asked her to alert rescue services and the police.

 Sole survivor

 The sole survivor of the crash was Slovak Army First Lieutenant Martin Farkaš.
 He suffered minor brain swelling and lung injuries in the crash and was transported to Košice for further treatment afterwards.
 He was put into a medically induced coma, but he was soon reported to be in a stable condition.

 According to rescuers, his survival was pure luck as he was found in the aircraft's lavatory, which received little damage.